-Specializing in character work, he premiered the role of Ariel in The Rape of the Lock and sang Vašek in The Bartered Bride, Monostatos in Die Zauberflöte, and Goro in Madama Butterfly while living in New York.
-Regional credits include Ciccio in Most Happy Fella with William Michals and Jessica Hershberg at Palm Beach Dramaworks, Loutzenheiser the mad trapper in Cannibal: the Musical with the Promethean Theatre, Mike in William Bolcom’s A View from the Bridge with Opera Theatre of Pittsburg, the Mayor in Albert Herring with Orlando Opera Company, and Zangara in Stephen Sondheim’s Assassins with Orlando Civic Theatre.
+Specializing in the effective synthesis of acting and singing technique, Dr. Adams’ performance resume is character driven.
+While living in New York, he premiered the role of Ariel in The Rape of the Lock and performed Vašek in The Bartered Bride with the Bronx Opera Company.
+Other notable roles include Ciccio in Most Happy Fella with William Michals and Jessica Hershberg at Palm Beach Dramaworks, Loutzenheiser the mad trapper in Cannibal: the Musical with the Promethean Theatre, Mike in William Bolcom’s A View from the Bridge with Opera Theatre of Pittsburg, the Mayor in Albert Herring with Orlando Opera Company, and Zangara in Sondheim’s Assassins with Orlando Civic Theatre.